Pullusb/storytools-docs/docs/tutorial/story-toolbar.md

-# Control bar
+# Control Bar

-## What's in the bar ?
+## What's in the Bar?

-The bottom control bar contain some useful actions to move around object and camera.
+The bottom control bar contains some useful actions to move objects and camera.

 Most of the actions affect only active object/camera.

-Those actions work regardless of the mode you're in, meaning you can move active object without leaving draw mode.
+These actions work regardless of the mode you're in, meaning you can move the active object without leaving draw mode.

-Note: Some action are always relative to camera view, see details below
+Note: Some actions are always relative to camera view, see details below.

-You can collapse the bar or disable it completely in addon preferences
+You can collapse the bar or disable it completely in addon preferences.

 ## Object actions

 ### Move Pan

-Move active object perpendicular to view
+Move active object perpendicular to the view

 `Shift` : Precision mode
 `Ctrl` : Lock on X or Y view axis depending on free movements